Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## VECTOR THRUST OPTIONS

-Vector thrust means placing jets on spin blocks, potentially allowing much more powerful yaw, pitch, or roll authority on a vehicle:
+Vector thrust means placing jets on spin blocks, potentially allowing much more powerful yaw, pitch, or roll authority on a vehicle.
+See below a demo Cutlass using vector thrust for roll:

 <p align="center">
 <img src="http://i.imgur.com/5ieUbRY.jpg" alt="Vector thrust" width="600"/>
-Cutlass using vector thrust to roll.
 </p>

 Turn this option on by specifying a number of SubConstruct IDs